 #4/ A trial consultation could be the best thing you do

-The best way to know how your skin will react and what the colour of the tattoo will look like?
-Trialling the procedure before you go the whole hog.
+The best way to know how your skin will react and what the colour of the eyebrow tattoo will look like?
+Trialling the tattoo procedure before you go the whole hog.

-“I always do a consult with my clients before beginning a brow tattoo.
+“I always do a consult with my clients before beginning an eyebrow tattoo.
 Each consult is an hour and includes a small application of brow tattoo lines to your brow.
-Hidden amongst the hair you already have, this small application allows you to see how the brow tattoo will heal and if you like the results.
+Hidden amongst the eyebrow hair you already have, this small application allows you to see how the brow tattoo will heal and if you like the results.
 You’ll also have a good understanding of the pain level, if any,” says Pampling.

 Looking for some brow filling alternatives to microblading?
-Here are a few other options for fuller, thicker brows.
+Here are a few other options for fuller, thicker, perfect brows.

 Do you have a microblading experience?
+Have you tried any other forms of semi-permanent makeup?
 Please share with us in the comments section below.

 Carli is BEAUTYcrew’s Editor and has been since the site launched in 2016.
 She is currently on a quest to find the perfect medium-coverage foundation for combination skin, is trying to narrow down her mascara collection to just three, and is embracing the power of AHAs.
 You can find her words right here on BEAUTYcrew, and previously on beautyheaven.